jannes-upb/FoKG_Mini_Project/README.md

 http://dice-research.org/data/fb15k-237.ttl#0

 The predicate is always the same.
-The value between the two quotation marks is the result of your fact checking algorithm as double value.
+The value between the two quotation marks is the result of the fact checking engine as double value.